-- female
+- " female

-- other (includes patients listed as 'intersex' in practice software)
+- " other (includes patients listed as 'intersex' in practice software)

-- not stated/inadequately described.
+- " not stated/inadequately described.

 Category Patients included Action Completed Female Patients not eligible for screening (patients who do not have a cervix).
 Manually capture to ensure they do not receive a reminder.
-Other/Intersex Patients who identify as male or non-binary but are eligible for screening.
-Ensure patients who are assigned this category are eligible prior to adding to reminder list.
-Male Patients identifying as male who are eligible for screening (patients who have a cervix).
-Manually capture these patients to ensure access to screening.
+Yes No Other/Intersex Patients who identify as male or non-binary but are eligible for screening.
+Ensure patients who are assigned this category are eligible prior to adding to Yes reminder list.
+No Male Patients identifying as male who are eligible for screening (patients who Manually capture these patients to ensure access to screening.
+Yes have a cervix).
 This group will not be included in lists generated for breast or cervical screening.
+No